 Appendix 4 is a copy of the statement relating to safeguarding and child protection from our school brochure

-Newsletters, letters to parents about specific issues, our school web site and Parents Evenings are used to disseminate and re-enforce key safeguarding and child protection information
+Newsletters, letters to parents about specific issues, our school web site and Parents Evenings are used to disseminate and re-enforce key safeguarding and child protection information.

+In addition we also offer events/briefings and workshops that they may attend on particular issues e.g. managing children’s behaviour and emotional wellbeing

 Parents are told that it is essential that school records are kept up to date.
 Parents are asked to keep school informed of any changes.
 School will accordingly update records held to reflect:

-current address and telephone contacts
+Current address and telephone contacts.
+We are aware that as a school we are required to hold more than one emergency contact number for each child KCSIE 2018 (57)

 which adults have parental responsibility

 court orders which may be in force